Marty Brennaman: Controversies

 "You simply root against 'em.
 Y'know, I've said all winter they talked about this team winning the division, and my comment is they won't win it, because at the end of the day, they still are the Chicago Cubs, and they will figure out a way to screw this whole thing up."

 On April 18, 2008, Brennaman appeared in an interview on Chicago sports radio station WMVP-AM 1000 in which he reinforced his position on Cubs fans, and compared Chicago Cubs fans to rival St. Louis Cardinals fans.

 "If they can't understand what happened Wednesday night was completely over the top, then I'm sorry", Brennaman said.
 "I said how tough it is to root for the Cubs.
 I think a lot of people feel the same way I do, but they won't articulate it.
 I'm not afraid to say what I think."

 "[Compared to Cubs fans] Cardinals fans are hands down the best in baseball.
 They respect the game.
 They don't go to the game to do stupid stuff."

 "The Cubs have some great baseball fans.
 But the ones who act like idiots (ruin) it for people like me."

 On February 5, 2010, Brennaman was chastised for commenting that Marshall University's president must be "queer" for softball at the university's baseball banquet and fundraiser.
 Brennaman stated, "I probably could have made a better choice of words, but in no way does that reflect my opinion about gays at all.
 It's just a comment I made about the president of the university."

 Personal life

 Brennaman has three children.
 His son, Thom, and daughter, Dawn, are children from his first marriage.
 He also has a daughter, Ashley, from his second marriage.
 He has seven grandchildren.
 He is married to Amanda Ingram.
 Thom, also a broadcaster, worked with the Reds, the Chicago Cubs, Arizona Diamondbacks, and was the number two baseball play-by-play man (behind Joe Buck) on Fox Sports' Major League Baseball broadcasts.
 Thom now works for the ACC, calling college football and basketball.

-On October 4, 2006, the Cincinnati Reds re-hired Thom to join his father in the radio booth as well as do play-by-play on television starting with the 2007 season..
+On October 4, 2006, the Cincinnati Reds re-hired Thom to join his father in the radio booth as well as do play-by-play on television starting with the 2007 season.

-After years of making good-natured fun of his longtime broadcast partner, Joe Nuxhall, for playing golf, Brennaman is now an avid golfer himself and speaks of the sport often during his broadcasts.
-The Marty Brennaman Golf Classic takes place annually at Maketewah CC.